Exporting cocoa beans to Switzerland

 Switzerland remains the eighth-largest European importer of cocoa beans

-Switzerland is the eighth largest cocoa grinder in Europe, after larger grinders such as the Netherlands and Germany.
-It is estimated that Switzerland ground around 40 thousand tonnes of cocoa beans in 2016.
+Switzerland is the eighth-largest cocoa grinder in Europe, after larger grinders such as the Netherlands and Germany.
+It is estimated that Switzerland grinded around 40 thousand tonnes of cocoa beans in 2016.

-The grinding industry in Switzerland is dominated by a few large (multinational) grinders, including:
+The grinding industry in Switzerland is dominated by a few large (multinational) grinders, such as:

 Switzerland plays a small role in cocoa bean re-exports but a large role in exports of chocolate products.

-In 2016, Switzerland continued to play a relatively small role in the re-exports of cocoa beans, since the country processes almost all of its imported beans for the manufacture of its own chocolates.
-Most cocoa beans re-exports went to France (210 tonnes) and the Netherlands (81 tonnes).
-Re-exports of cocoa beans have been relatively stable over the last few years.
+In 2017, Switzerland continued to play a relatively small role in the re-exports of cocoa beans, since the country processes almost all of its imported beans for the manufacture of its own chocolates.
+Most cocoa bean re-exports went to France (205 tonnes) and the Netherlands (27 tonnes).
+Re-exports of cocoa beans have been relatively stable in recent years, with a peak in 2016, but a significant decline in 2017.

-- Check the website of the International Cocoa Organization (ICCO) for more information about main grinding spots in the world.
+- Check the website of the International Cocoa Organisation (ICCO) for more information about main grinding spots in the world.

 Swiss consumers demand high-quality, premium products

 There are several famous gourmet chocolate shops in Switzerland.
-Well-known shops include Studler Chocolatier, Teuscher, Max Chocolatier and Gysi.
-Another example is the company mySwissChocolate, which offers its customers the possibility to create their own bars online with more than 450 different combination options.
+Some well-known shops are Studler Chocolatier, Teuscher, Max Chocolatier and Gysi.
+Another example is the company mySwissChocolate, who offer their customers the possibility to create their own bars online with more than 450 different combination options.

 - Want to get premium cocoa on the Swiss market?
 Try to establish direct trade relationships with smaller traders and chocolate makers.
 See the section on market segments and trade channels below for more information.